aplteam/Tatin/docs/SyntaxReference.md

 The first hit wins.

-`targetSpace`:

-: Must be a reference or a fully qualified name of an ordinary namespace, meaning the name must start with either `#.` or `⎕SE.`.
+`targetSpace` must be a reference or a fully qualified name of an ordinary namespace, meaning the name must start with either `#` or `⎕SE`.

-`targetSpace`:

-: Might already exist, but if it doesn't it will be created.
+It might already exist, but if it doesn't it will be created.
 If it exists but is not an ordinary namespace an error is thrown.

-Loads the package into `(#|⎕SE)._tatin.{packageName}` and establishes a reference pointing to it in `targetSpace`
+Loads the package(s) into `(#|⎕SE)._tatin.{packageName}` and establishes a reference pointing to it in `targetSpace`

 Loads all dependencies, if any, as well into `(#|⎕SE)._tatin` but _not_ into `targetSpace`.

-Leaves no trail in the file system unless a package (or one of its dependencies) relies on file assets, in which case the temporary directory (which is created in any case) will not be deleted.

 By default beta versions are considered in case the package ID is incomplete, but you can suppress them by passing 1 as `⍺`.

-Returns the name of the temp folder in case it could not be deleted (because the package comes with/relies on assets) and `''` otherwise.
+Returns the number of packages installed, including dependencies.

 ### Pack